Sub Title

 • The fight against illegal trade and wild competition;

-• Improved export income and domestic investment, job creation
+• Improved export income and domestic investment, job creation and the fight against poverty.

 It is in this perspective that the Government of the Republic of Congo, through the Ministry of Trade, Supply and Consumption intends to fight in the search for quality and consumer protection through a proactive policy to fight against poor quality products, dangerous products and products harmful to the environment.